 Franklin County Children Services protects and cares for children and their families through many community partnerships.

 - Family to Family is a partnership with local settlement houses to help families in the community.

 - Local Resources – We contract with more than 100 organizations to help children and families.

 - Speaking engagements and displays

-- Special events and campaigns, such as our Holiday Wish program, for which we rely on community support to help us get holiday gifts for more than 5,500 children served by the agency each year (agency funds cannot be used for this purpose)
+- Special events and campaigns, such as our Holiday Wish program, for which we rely on community support to help us collect holiday gifts for more than 6,000 children served by the agency each year (agency funds cannot be used for this purpose)

 Children Services is governed by an 11-member volunteer board and is regulated by statutory mandates of the state and federal governments and regulations of the Ohio Department of Job and Family Services.
 The executive director is responsible for agency operations.
-The agency is a member of the Child Welfare League of America and is accredited by the Council on Accreditation of Services for Families and Children.
-Franklin County Children Services is one of only a few public county children services boards in Ohio and the nation to be accredited.
-This accreditation means that Children Services meets rigorous national standards regarding quality of services and sound management practice.
+The agency is a member of the Child Welfare League of America.